Last Modified: 9/22/2023

 • Be aware of the timeframe for filing an appeal and be clear on what you are appealing.

-• Additional information on the appeals process is available in the FAQ section of this site.
+Additional information on the appeals process is available in the FAQ section

 Providers and suppliers may request a comparative billing report (CBR) to compare their business practices to others in the same specialty payment area, or locality.
 A provider-specific CBR can be helpful when conducting self-audits, and the results of the comparison may suggest an opportunity for changes or educational intervention.
-Ordering instructions are available for both Part A and Part B providers.
+To order a CBR use our free provider portal SPOT

-Before filing a claim with First Coast, verify if your patient has traditional Medicare or a Medicare Advantage (formerly Medicare + Choice) plan.
-Always ask to see the beneficiary's Medicare card prior to providing services and verify Medicare eligibility via the new Secure Provider Online Tool (the SPOT) or the toll-free interactive voice response unit (IVR) at 877-602-8816 (Part A) or 877-847-4992 (Part B).
+Before filing a claim with First Coast, verify if your patient has original Medicare or a Medicare Advantage (formerly Medicare + Choice) plan.
+Always ask to see the beneficiary's Medicare card prior to providing services and verify Medicare eligibility via the SPOT or the toll-free interactive voice response unit (IVR) at 877-602-8816 (Part A) or 877-847-4992 (Part B).
 In addition, determine if Medicare is the primary or secondary payer.
-Click here for more information on Medicare Secondary Payer.
+Visit our Medicare secondary Payer

-The best way to stay current on changes to billing guidelines and coverage policies is for you and your staff to sign-up for First Coast eNews which informs you electronically of the latest Medicare news, information and resources available on our website.
+The best way to stay current on changes to billing guidelines and coverage policies is for you and your staff to sign-up for our electronic First Coast eNews which informs you of the latest Medicare news, information, and resources available on our website.

-• Other important tools are available to you at the Centers for Medicare & Medicaid Services website (CMS) at https://www.cms.gov/
+Other important tools are available at the CMS website

 Make sure to keep your Medicare file updated with First Coast.

-• Remember you are required to notify Medicare within 30 days of making a change to your practice location, pay-to address, etc.
+• You are required to notify Medicare within 30 days of making a change to your practice location, pay-to address, etc.

 • Ask Medicare to delete old provider numbers that you no longer use.